AhmadEleiwa/Responsive-Design/README.md

 # Responsive Design
 Responsive-Design is an article website.
-The project built using HTML, CSS.
-The project contains 3 pages, home page, about-me page, and the recent articles.
+The project built using HTML and CSS.
+The project contains 3 pages, home page, about-me page and the recent articles.
 All of these pages are responsive.

 I used the pure web (HTML, CSS) because there's no complex functionalities inside the site.

 There's problems faced by me in responsive but not a deal to list it.
 When the window size is 675px, the arrangement of the site will change immediately.

 ## how to run
-You can directly open index.html using any browser.
+You can directly open index.html using any browser you have.
 Also, you can run it on a live server in your vs code.
-Run it and test :)
+Run it and enjoy :)
 ## Frist Looks
 ### Desktop